bruceravel/demeter/documentation/Athena/output/report.rst

 The final kind of output file is a parameter report.
 Many of these take the form of a file that can be imported into a spreadsheet program.
-In the Edit menu, you will find a submenu labeled :quoted:`Export`, shown below.
+In the :guilabel:`Edit` menu, you will find a submenu labeled :guilabel:`Export`, shown below.
 The various options in that submenu write out files containing the parameters from the main window.